 5. Slow loading times

 Users today expect your website to load very quickly.
 According to research done by Google, as a page’s load time goes from one second to five seconds, the probability of bounce increases by 90%.
 Additionally, 53% of visits are completely abandoned if a mobile site takes longer than 3 seconds to load.
 Basically – if your site takes too long to load, you’re losing a large number of potential customers or clients.
 There are many factors that could lead to slow loading times – poor coding, unoptimized images, cheap hosting, unnecessary plugins, and more.
-No matter the cause, most user will be heading back to the search results and hitting up a different site instead of exploring yours.
+No matter the cause, most users will be heading back to the search results and hitting up a different site instead of exploring yours.

 6. Your content & styling no longer reflect your brand